|

 Copying bulk data from NETA-21

-Using memory card
+Using a memory card

 To copy bulk data using memory card, do the below steps.
 Refer also to the below video.